Parents of schoolchildren in two Montreal neighbourhoods to get vaccines immediately in effort to fight variants

 In another notice written by health officials and sent to “childcare service directors,” which can include daycares, they explained that Montreal public health director Dr. Mylene Drouin will hold an urgent meeting Thursday to explain more.

-“Our surveillance makes clear that childcare and school settings are the motor of transmission” for the variants, which now account for almost a quarter of new COVID-19 cases in the two neighbourhoods.
+“Our surveillance makes clear that childcare and school settings are the motor of transmission” for the variants, which now account for almost a quarter of new COVID-19 cases in the two neighbourhoods, said the letter, which was provided to CTV Montreal.

 “We’re therefore asking for your help to pass along an invitation to all staff members and parents of your setting, regardless of their age, to come get vaccinated between March 22 and April 4,” in one of the city’s existing mass vaccination sites.